White Gold vs Yellow Gold: Which Is Better?

 How does pure gold turn into different shades?
 It all comes down to the alloy formula.

 All raw gold starts as yellow.
-The less alloy metals used, the more yellow the gold remains.
-With more alloy metal, raw gold can transform into a range of gorgeous colors.3 Here are the most common gold types that rise from the alloy process:
+The fewer alloy metals used, the more yellow the gold remains.
+With more alloy metal, raw gold can transform into a range of gorgeous colors.3 Here are the most common gold types that rise from the alloying process:

 • Yellow gold – To maintain its sunny shade, raw gold requires as little alloy metal as possible.
 Most jewelers use small percentages of copper and silver to create stable yellow gold from its pure form.
 You can use pure yellow gold in jewelry or luxury rings (also known as 24k gold), but its softness makes it risky to wear.